Welcome to Wherever You Are: Critical reception

 However, Vic Garbarini, for Rolling Stone, was less positive and felt "this is music that attracts but hasn't the gravity or resonance to hold your attention ...
 Hutchence seems dissociated from his material, dispassionately competent ... the wealth of musical gifts on the album makes the one-dimensional delivery stand out all the more dramatically".
 Dave Morrison of Select complained that the album was not a full U2-style reinvention, but countered that INXS were better at "stadium stuff" than any other band.
 Sylvia Patterson of Smash Hits, Opined this release is thinker's rock for gurls (much better than the usual buffoon's rock for blokes).
 Ending her review with four out of five stars."
 Chicago Tribune felt the record was more ambitious than most INXS albums, due to its "Middle Eastern accents, full-blown orchestral pieces and even some distorted Hutchence vocals", but conceded that it largely comprised the "funky bass lines, scratchy rhythm guitars, wailing sax and atmospheric keyboards" that typified the band's sound.
 Dave Ferman of Fort Worth Star-Telegram wrote that INXS' strength remained in mixing funk, abrasive rock, and pop structures, but believed the "inventive, varied" CD balances songs like those with new touches, both in its instrumentation and drum sounds, and sharp songwriting.

 Retrospectively, Ira Robbins of Trouser Press named it an "intriguingly good" departure for the band, adding "the results are uneven but sometimes genuinely rewarding."
 Writer Stephen Thomas Erlewine stated in his AllMusic review that the album was "one of the band's strongest", singling out the frequent use of "special recording effects and exotic rhythms and sounds".
-Both Maxine McCoghy of The Rough Guide to Rock (1999) and Martin C. Strong of The Great Rock Discography (2006) described the album as INXS' attempt to abandon the stadium rock genre for a experimental sound.
+Both Maxine McCoghy of The Rough Guide to Rock (1999) and Martin C. Strong of The Great Rock Discography (2006) described the album as INXS' attempt to abandon the stadium rock genre for an experimental sound.
 For McCoghy, the resulting album is sometimes patchy, but shows the band's "admirable willingness" to "throw off their rock-god postures", while Strong, who noted the band had just outsold Wembley Stadium before recording Welcome to Wherever You Are, praised it as "a more ambitious and experimental record", highlighting "Beautiful Girl" for being "as good as anything the band have recorded to date."

-In 2019 AllMusic's -Zac Johnson said, Welcome To Wherever You Are is Inxs lesser-appreciated albums from their late era, awarding several worthwhile tunes.
-Welcome To Where Ever You Are was listed at #20 on Radio X (United Kingdom)'s 25 "Greatest" indie albums of 1992."
+In 2019 AllMusic's -Zac Johnson said, "Welcome To Wherever You Are is INXS' lesser-appreciated album from their late era, awarding several worthwhile tunes."
+Welcome To Wherever You Are was listed at #20 on Radio X (United Kingdom)'s 25 "Greatest" Indie Albums of 1992.